Home/Blog Center/Security Cameras

 Where to Install cameras

-• Staff-Only Areas (Where Legally Permitted): Back offices, counting rooms, server rooms, and locker room entries are staff-only areas (check local laws).
-Focus on access points and areas where sensitive activities are taking place.
+Monitor back offices, counting rooms, server rooms, and locker room entries.
+Check local laws first.
+Focus on access points and areas where sensitive activities occur.

-• Peripheral Zones:Parking garages, stairwells, hallways, elevators.
-High-risk areas for guest safety issues, assaults, and hidden transactions.
-Good lighting and weatherproof cameras are valuable in these areas.
+Cover parking garages, stairwells, hallways, and elevators.
+These are high-risk areas for guest safety issues, assaults, and hidden transactions.
+Good lighting and weatherproof cameras are valuable here.

 Pro Tip: Each camera should overlap its view; if Camera A loses sight of a target, it should be picked up by Camera B immediately.
 During installation, physically test the sightlines to be 100% sure.